Bracebridge Heath: Facilities

 The village is home to the headquarters of the local Area Health Authority.
 It is based around the home of one of the Newsum family, (formerly Wood Merchants).
 Arthur Crookes Newsum J.P., built 'Cross O'Cliffe Court' in 1908/9.

-A local cricket club, Bracebridge Heath Cricket Club, has its grounds within the spacious wooded grounds.

-Bracebridge Heath is served with amenities which include a police station, a public library, a primary school, a doctor's practice, public houses, fish and chip shop, Tesco Express, a co-op with a post office, a pharmacy, a funeral director, Chinese, Indian, and Pizza take-aways, hairdressers, cafe, taxi, a sports and social club, a bed and breakfast, two churches with church halls, and a village hall.
-There is also a village sports field with a hall, skateboard facility, bowling, tennis, and football areas.

-There is a bus service through the village and the other 'Cliff' villages with rail connections at each end, a 24-hour petrol station and shop on the A15 Sleaford Road, in the South of the village.

 To the west of London road (A15), is an area of open land which was known locally as 'The Hillies'.
 Although privately owned (by the Church), it served for many years as unofficial common land, used for sheep grazing, dog walking and for a rough and ready village football pitch.
 A public footpath which forms part of The Viking Way runs through it.
 For several years it has been given over to crop growing.

+Sport and Leisure

+Cricket

+Bracebridge Heath Cricket Club was founded in 1948 and their ground can be found on Cross O'Cliff Court.
+Bracebridge Heath CC has a significant success record, with 12 Lincolnshire County Board Premier League championship titles to their name and a recent championship win in the Lincoln & District Sunday League in 2023.

+Bracebridge Heath field four senior teams: The 1st team compete in the Lincolnshire County Board Premier League (a designated ECB Premier League), a 2nd team in the Lincolnshire County League and two Sunday teams compete in the Lincoln & District League.
+They also have an established junior training section that play competitive cricket in the Lincoln Youth Cricket League.